Pre-enlistee IPPT and NS duration

 PES B2, B3, B4, BP, C, or E

 He will not be eligible to take the pre-enlistee IPPT.
-He will go for a different basic training programme that does not include PTP.
+He will go for a different basic training programme.

 If your son or ward is enrolled in a Junior College, Millennia Institute (MI), Polytechnic or Institute of Technical Education (ITE), his pre-enlistee Individual Physical Proficiency Test (IPPT) typically happens in school.
-However, if he's not enrolled in these schools or did not attain 61 points or more from the three pre-enlistee IPPT stations (with a minimum of 1 point from each station) and would like a re-test, he can book an appointment at the Maju Fitness Conditioning Centre (FCC) to attempt his pre-enlistee IPPT.
-Maju FCC is open on Wednesdays, except on public holidays.
+However, if he’s not enrolled in these schools or did not attain 61 points or more from the three pre-enlistee IPPT stations (with a minimum of 1 point from each station) and would like a re-test, he can book an appointment at the Central Manpower Base Fitness Conditioning Centre (FCC) to attempt his pre-enlistee IPPT.
+CMPB FCC is open on Wednesdays, except on public holidays, and appointment slots are subject to availability.

 The final date for your son or ward to take his pre-enlistee Individual Physical Proficiency Test (IPPT) is the last Wednesday at least 14 calendar days before his enlistment date.
 His pre-enlistee IPPT results are valid for 1 year after the test.